 The pilasters between each window give the appearance of a recessed panel at each window.
 If looking closely, you will notice that every sixth brick course is turned inwards, which is called an American bond pattern.
 This was the most common bond used in brick load bearing masonry construction because it was the most simple to lay.
 The tops of the Gothic arched windows are accented with an eyebrow that mimics the window arch.
 Castellated corbels at the top of the walls add additional Gothic elements to this church, which was constructed during a time when Gothic Revival style architecture was popular.

-This view from the loft reveals a church whose interior layout and design... incorporating wood ceilings and half-domed altar and apse flanked by four nine paneled doors, gothic windows, plush carpeting and factory-made, cushioned pews... was totally unique in the rural south of the late 1860's.
+This view from the loft reveals a church whose interior layout and design... incorporating wood ceilings and half-domed altar and apse flanked by four nine paneled doors, gothic windows, plush carpeting and factory-made, cushioned pews... was totally unique in the rural south of the late 1860s.
 You are looking at a church whose interior and exterior emulate churches Mr. Jewell had attended in his home town of Winchester, New Hampshire.
-Everything reflects the taste and money that Mr. Jewell brought to the construction of "his" church.
+Everything reflects the taste and money that Mr. Jewell brought to the construction of t;his church.

 In this last interior shot, looking from the altar, we can see other examples of the highest-quality fit and finish that is the hallmark of this lovely church.
-The gallery wall is solid wood with applied moldings polished to a "tee".
+The gallery wall is solid wood with applied moldings polished to a tee.
 The finished ceilings gleam.
 The frames of the Gothic windows are smooth and well joined.
 It is hard to believe this is a nearly 150 year old structure.
 Its present shape and remarkable condition, in and out, is a tribute to its congregations past and present.

 Having a bell like this in rural Georgia in the 19th century was unheard of and a real tribute to the love of the community for Daniel Jewell.
-The inscription reads 'In Grateful Remembrance of D.A.
+The inscription reads "In Grateful Remembrance of D.A.
 Jewell, Sr. Who Gave This Bell And Building To The Baptist Church At Jewells, Ga In 1896.
 It Was Recast By The Meenely Bell Co..
 Troy, N.Y.
-1896.'
+1896".

 ORGANIZED